nonoo/kappanhang/README.md

 the transceiver directly.
 Look at the app log to find out the name of the virtual serial port.

-### Status log
+### Status bar

-kappanhang displays a "realtime" status log (when the audio/serial connection is up) with the following info:
+kappanhang displays a "realtime" status bar (when the audio/serial connection is up) with the following info:

+- First status bar line:
+  - `state`: RX/TX/TUNE depending on the PTT status
+  - `freq`: operating frequency in MHz, mode (LSB/USB/FM...), active filter

+- Second status bar line:
   - `up`: how long the audio/serial connection is active
   - `rtt`: roundtrip communication latency with the server
   - `up/down`: currently used upload/download bandwidth (only considering UDP
     payload to/from the server)
   - `retx`: audio/serial retransmit request count to/from the server
   - `lost`: lost audio/serial packet count from the server

+Data for the first status bar line is acquired by monitoring CiV traffic in the serial stream.

 `retx` and `lost` are displayed in a 1 minute window, which means they will be reset to 0 if they don't increase for 1 minute.
 A `retx` value other than 0